elesiuta/picosnitch/README.md

   "VT limit request": 15 # Number of seconds between requests }
 ```
+## logging
 - a short summary of seen processes is stored in `~/.config/picosnitch/snitch_summary.json`
-  - used for determining whether to create a notification
+  - this is used for determining whether to create a notification
 ```python
 {
   "Latest Entries": [], # Log of entries by time